-Attorneys in our Impact Litigation Practice collaborate with all other practice areas at The Bronx Defenders to identify, develop, and litigate challenges to systemic violations and injustices that affect larger groups of our clients, including racially-discriminatory policing, unequal access to housing and employment, government seizure of property, curtailment of parental rights in family court proceedings, immigration abuses, and other government misconduct.
+Attorneys in our Impact Litigation Practice collaborate with all other practice areas at The Bronx Defenders to litigate challenges to systemic violations and injustices that affect larger groups of our clients, including racially-discriminatory policing, unequal access to housing and employment, government seizure of property, curtailment of parental rights in family court proceedings, immigration abuses, and other government misconduct.
 Our success in these complex cases is influenced by our community engagement efforts and our client base; we leverage the knowledge we gain from direct representation into critical policy changes that benefit the communities we serve in the South Bronx.

 - Ligon v.
 City of New York.
 Filed on March 28, 2012, this federal class action lawsuit challenges the constitutionality of Operation Clean Halls, a part of the NYPD’s stop-and-frisk program that allows police officers to patrol thousands of private apartments buildings across New York City.
 Learn more.

 - Floyd v.
 City of New York.
 In the remedial process following the landmark class action that proved the NYPD’s use of the stop-and-frisk tactic was unconstitutional and racially discriminatory, the Impact Litigation Practice is leading a coalition of attorneys who represent the plaintiffs on three related class actions in an unprecedented effort to implement reforms based on input from the people most affected by the NYPD’s unlawful practices.
 Read the most recent filing here.
 And read the court’s order regarding documenting police-citizen encounters here.

 - Trowbridge v.
 Cuomo.
 Filed on May 10, 2016, this federal class action seeks to end the massive court delays which violate the constitutional right to a speedy trial, the right to a trial, and the due process rights of thousands of people facing misdemeanor charges in the Bronx.
 Learn more.